Harvard Extension Courses in Biological Sciences

 Robin Lynn Haynes PhD, Principal Associate in Pathology, Boston Children's Hospital, Harvard Medical School - Roopali Roy PhD, Instructor in Surgery, Boston Children's Hospital, Harvard Medical School

 This course provides an overview of the main aspects of biochemistry by relating molecular interactions to their effects on the organism as a whole, especially as related to human biology.
-The organization of macromolecules is addressed through a discussion of their hierarchical structure, and a study of their assembly into complexes responsible for specific biological processes.
+The organization of macromolecules is addressed through a discussion of their hierarchical structure and a study of their assembly into complexes responsible for specific biological processes.
 Topics addressing protein function include enzyme kinetics, the characterization of major metabolic pathways, and their interconnection into tightly regulated networks.

 Prerequisites: Introductory biology and chemistry.